ninglixu/Awesome-PointCloudRegistration/README.md

 - Method for registration of 3-D shapes.
 ICOP 1992.

 ### Coarse Registration
+- Robust global registration of point clouds by closed-form solution in the frequency domain.
+ISPRS Journal.
+2021
 - [4plane PCS] 4-Plane congruent sets for automatic registration of as-is 3D point clouds with 3D BIM models.
 2018
 - [V4PCS] V4PCS: Volumetric 4PCS algorithm for global registration.
 2017
 - [Plane2Plane] Efficient and Accurate Registration of Point Clouds With Plane to Plane Correspondences.
 ICCV 2017